Panel regression for the GDP of the Central and Eastern European countries using time-varying coefficients: Results

 \section{Results}

-Although contemporary economic research investigators utilize a vast amount of data and sophisticated research methods, this study restricted itself to only seven macroeconomic factors of economic growth, as described in the previous section, and eleven countries from Central and Eastern Europe.
+Although contemporary economic research investigators utilize vast amounts of data and sophisticated research methods, this study restricted itself to seven macroeconomic factors of economic growth, as described in the previous section, and to eleven countries from Central and Eastern Europe.
 Such conscious restriction may be helpful for the reasonable interpretation of results.
-Indeed, all countries under investigation undergo similar political and economic transformations as they join the European Economic Area and share many standard features of development.
+Indeed, all countries under investigation undergo similar political and economic transformations as they join the European Economic Area and share many common development features.
 Thus, the linear regression with varying coefficients, as described in Section \ref{Eq:regression}, may be productive in comparing the contributions to economic growth of the seven selected macroeconomic and financial factors.